Conservation Grant funding

 Stream 2 offers a small number of grants from €50,000 up to €200,000 for larger enhancement, refurbishment or reuse projects involving heritage structures, where a clear community or public benefit has been demonstrated.

-Pilot Stream for Vernacular Structures offers support for conservation repairs and small capital works to vernacular structures that are not listed in local authority Records of Protected Structures or otherwise legally protected.
+Vernacular Structures Stream offers support for conservation repairs and small capital works to vernacular structures that are not listed in local authority Records of Protected Structures or otherwise legally protected.
 Grants will be between €5,000 and €10,000 for eligible projects.

-The Guidance Circular on the Historic Structures Fund 2021 and the application form are available to download.
+The Guidance Circular on the Historic Structures Fund 2022 and the Application Form are available to download.

 Planning & Property Development Department

 Block 3, Floor 3, Civic Offices, Dublin 8

 Email: [email protected]

 Relief for expenditure on approved buildings and gardens in the State